IINYS - A Moral Voice at the Table

 Interfaith Impact of NYS equips individuals, small groups and congregations to speak out effectively to New York State legislators and administrators on important moral issues.

-- Environmental Justice, including a cair and water and a healthful environment amendment to the NY Constitution
+- Environmental Justice, including all-clean energy by 2030 and a clean air and water and a healthful environment amendment to the NY Constitution

-- Democracy in government: redistricting and campaign finance reform
+- Democracy in government: redistricting, campaign finance, and voting reform

 - Health Care for All, including Reproductive Justice and Universal Health Care

 - Criminal Justice Reform: eliminate cash bail and find humane alternatives to solitary confinement.

 - Human Rights, including LGBTQ, Anti-Racism, Immigrant rights